 A few weeks ago, I said goodbye to Wellington, NZ which I had called home for the past five months.
 But I couldn’t leave New Zealand without spending a little bit of time in the country’s biggest city.
 So I boarded an overnight bus and headed up north to Auckland where I would have two days to explore as much as I could.
 To be completely honest, I really didn’t expect much out of Auckland.
 Almost every fellow backpacker and Kiwi I had met in Wellington liked to say how Auckland is just another big city without much character.
 But after spending a few hours there, it was evident why I like to form my own opinion of places.
 The day I arrived in Auckland, it was cold, windier than I’d experienced in “Windy Welly”, and pouring with rain.
 But I still really loved it!

 Of course Auckland isn’t what you would normally associate with New Zealand: snow-capped mountains, miles and miles of green, and scenery straight out of the movies.
 But I have always considered myself a city person.
-So while I do love to experience nature when I travel, the cities are always my favourites.
+So while I do love to experience nature when I travel, the cities are always my favourites, are two wheeled scooters for adults safe? this is something I would ask myself all them time, and since I know that they are it is the best way to travel around the cities.
 In my opinion, they reveal so much about a country’s culture and the way the people live.
 I have said in many posts before, my favourite thing to do when visiting a new place is to just walk around and get lost.
 I love to just stumble upon random streets that I wouldn’t visit otherwise.

 And while Kiwis like to think of Auckland as huge as, it’s actually not very big compared to a lot of cities around the world.
 So you could easily experience it in two or three days.
 If you have longer than that, of course there are some great day trips you can take outside of the central city.
 So if you plan to visit Auckland or have NZ on your bucket list, keep on reading for how you can experience the City of Sails to the fullest in just 48 hours.